stley/serverLog/README.md

     discordExit();
 }
 ```
+5. Inside `scriptfiles` folder, create a new file: `webhook.ini`
+6. Paste your Discord Webhook link inside `webhook.ini` (if you don't know how to create one, look [this guide](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)).
+Save the file.
-5. Compile and run your server.
+7. Compile and run your server.
 It should instantly kick up and send some startup message into your discord channel.

 # Important